Manual

 Drag a Band

 When a frequency band is not in the off state, a draggable button appears at the corresponding frequency/gain position.
-You can adjust the frequency and gain by dragging the button, and adjust the Q value with your mouse wheel.
+You can adjust the frequency and gain by dragging the button, adjust the Q value with mouse wheel, and adjust the slope with Ctrl/Command + mouse wheel.

 When you select the frequency band via clicking the button: